koug-y/glamora-kz/README.md

 ## Features

 - Locale-aware routing with `/ru` and `/kk` sections for home, catalog, product, and cart flows.
-- Centralized product catalog (`data/catalog.ts`) with localized copy, SEO metadata, image fallbacks, and price-hidden messaging.
+- File-based catalog hub (`/catalog`) loaded at runtime via `lib/catalog-fs.ts` with Zod validation, localized slugs, image discovery, and price-hidden messaging.
 - Persisted cart powered by Zustand, surfaced in the bottom nav, sticky mini-cart, and cart page with contact-for-price copy.
 - Contextual cart CTA feedback: adds button confirmation copy per locale and a light pink mini-cart outline to match glamora_kz styling.
 - Automated WhatsApp deep links for quick consults or pre-filled order summaries that echo the seller-contact instruction.